The top 5 360-degree surveying cameras for mobile mapping in 2021.

 1. NCTech iSTAR Pulsar Camera

-Price: $3995 + processing fees per kilometer (camera is vendor-locked)
+Price: $3995 + processing fees per kilometer (vendor-locked camera)

-The NCTech iSTAR Pulsar and iSTAR Pulsar+ have been created and developed by NCTech, a tech-enabled big data company which focuses on high resolution imagery and LiDAR data.
+The NCTech iSTAR Pulsar and iSTAR Pulsar+ are from NCTech, a tech-enabled big data company that focuses on high-resolution imagery and LiDAR data.
 They promote their cameras as having automated edge-to-cloud processing and end-to-end solutions.

 The Pros: